 By Chet Yarbrough

-If you are not presently an Audio book fan, this is a book that might expand your literary horizon.
-Without any intent to diminish Brian Hall’s skill as a novelist, “Fall of Frost” is a better book to listen to than read.
+If you are not presently an Audio book fan, this is a book that might seduce you.
+Without any intent to diminish Brian Hall’s skill as a novelist, “Fall of Frost” is better to listen to than read.

 “Fall of Frost” is a fictional portrayal of “four time” Pulitzer Prize winning American poet, Robert Frost.
 Dick Hill’s narration smoothly transitions from prose to poetry in his beautiful presentation of Brian Hall’s fascinating rendition of Robert Frost’s life.